realworldocaml/book/en/concurrent-programming-with-async.md

 the deferreds passed to it.
 As such, the definitions will be printed out in the same order that the search wrods are passed in, no matter what orders the queries return in.
-We could rewrite this code to print out the results as they're received and thus potentially out of
+We could rewrite this code to print out the results as they're received (and thus potentially out of order) as follows.
-order:

 ```ocaml
 (* Run many searches in parallel, printing out the results as you go *)